 Julia Foulkes investigates interdisciplinary questions about the arts, urban studies, and history in her research and teaching.
 Professor Foulkes’s most recent book, A Place for Us: West Side Story and New York, examines what this legendary musical and film reveal about mid-20th century New York (2016).
-She will curate an exhibition marking the 100th birthday of Jerome Robbins at the New York Public Library in Fall 2018 that will focus on Robbins’ relation to New York.
+She is now curating an exhibition marking the 100th birthday of Jerome Robbins that will focus on his relation to New York; it will open at the New York Public Library at Lincoln Center in September 2018.
+She is also collaborating with the choreographer Netta Yerushalmy on a piece on Bob Fosse for Yerushalmy’s Paramodernities project, which will premiere in 2018.

 Professor Foulkes’s first book Modern Bodies: Dance and American Modernism from Martha Graham to Alvin Ailey (2002) explores how gender, sexuality, race, and politics shaped the development of modern dance in the 1930s and ‘40s; her second book, To the City: Urban Photographs of the New Deal (2011), charts the spread of urbanization captured in photographs of the 1930s.
 She is also the editor of a journal volume on The Arts in Place (Journal of Social History, 2010) and co-editor with Aaron Shkuda of a section of essays on arts and urban development in the Journal of Urban History (2015).